kuflex/ofxKuZed/README.md

 To compile the addon's example you need:
 * Windows
-* Installed Microsoft Visual Studio 2015 Community
+* Installed Microsoft Visual Studio 2015 Community C++
 * openFrameworks 0.9.3

-* Installed Cuda 7.5 (and NVidia videocard)
+* Installed Cuda 7.5 (and NVidia videocard) https://cloud.mail.ru/public/79z4/164HTQkeq

    If you are using another CUDA:

        Write proper path in parameter <CUDA_DIR> in file '''zedExample.vcxproj'''

-* Installed ZED SDK (example project is configured for '''ZED_SDK_WinSetup_v1.0.0c.exe''')
+* Installed ZED SDK (example project is configured for '''ZED_SDK_WinSetup_v1.0.0c.exe''')  https://cloud.mail.ru/public/8Luw/yPxdYh91A

    If you are using older ZED SDK, you need: